-Below you will find answers to many of the most common questions we are asked.
+Below you’ll find answers to some of the most common questions we receive.

-Surrendered School of Dance has open registration during the school year.
+Surrendered School of Dance offers open registration throughout the school year.

-Our school year starts in September and ends in late May or early June with our Spring Showcase Fundraiser.
+Our school year begins in September and concludes in late May or early June with our Spring Showcase Fundraiser.
 Students may register for classes online or in person at our main Tacoma campus.

 Do students move up a level each year?